-If all that looks right and Drafts is still not synching, try to reboot all devices.
+If all that looks right and Drafts is still not syncing, try to reboot all devices.
 It’s rare, but occasionally iCloud seems to stall on a device, and this typically resolves that case.

-If after rebooting, Drafts is still not synching, please do the following:
+If after rebooting, Drafts is still not syncing, please do the following:

 - Go back to Drafts Settings (Preferences on Mac) > iCloud Sync.

 - Enable Logging.

 - Let it run for a minute or two

 That should give us additional details needed to troubleshoot.